ContentStudio Review + Tutorial

 2. Find Content

 Once you selected the preferred source to get content from, enter your keyword phrase.
-For example, I have chosen web articles (mostly blog posts) and typed my keyword phrase, “royal wedding.”
+For example, I have chosen web articles (mostly blog posts) and typed my keyword phrase, “moon.”

-The reasons why I searched articles related to “royal wedding” are 1.
-It’s a favorite topic nowadays (at the time of this article is written) 2.
-People are searching on social networks for latest news on this topic.
-3. People are curious to know details about royal wedding 4.
-High engagements (ex: comments, shares, etc.)
+The reasons why I searched articles related to “moon” are 1.
+It’s a trending topic in recent days 2.
+People are sharing new discoveries related to space and deep space observations frequently on their social profiles.
+3. People are curious to know details about moon due to recent incidents 4.
+High engagements on social media (ex: comments, shares, etc.)

 By identifying viral blog posts, I can share them on my social networks and increase followers, engagements and reach.